Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 It is under these questions that I place the narrower concerns of how to design and operate curricula in those particular academic subjects and disciplines in which I am expert – archaeology, design studies, classical studies and anthropology.

-As an educator with long experience in many learning environments, from kindergarten to corporation, I focus upon skills, competencies, attitudes, and mindsets in addressing such questions.
+As an educator with long experience in many learning environments, from kindergarten to corporation, I suggest we focus upon skills, competencies, attitudes, and mindsets in addressing such questions.
 We learn by practising the things that make sense to us, that connect with our own aims, hopes, standpoints, lifeworlds.
-So my teaching is oriented on the learner – school or college student, member of a business or organization, a young family member or senior in a civic community.
-And my teaching is rooted in hands-on experiences of researching and finding out, of making, communicating effectively in different media, collaborating and sharing.
+Orient teaching on the learner – school or college student, member of a business or organization, a young family member or senior in a civic community – we are actually always already learners.
+Ground teaching in hands-on experiences of researching and finding out, of making, communicating effectively in different media, collaborating and sharing.

 An archaeological sensibility

 Archaeology is a way of thinking, a sensibility, an attunement to the worlds we make and with which we engage.
 Archaeologists explore the big picture of who we are and where we have come from, understanding how and why we make things the way we do, innovation, why things change or stay the same.
 A long-term perspective rooted in the fine detail of everyday life, archaeology offers unique insights into key contemporary concerns such as how to increase our shared and creative capacity to deal with change, complexity, uncertainty.